jyrkioraskari/IFCtoLBD/README.md

 Proceedings of the 6th Linked Data in Architecture and Construction Workshop:
 [The IFC to Linked Building Data Converter - Current Status](http://ceur-ws.org/Vol-2159/04paper.pdf).

-It is recommended to use Java 8.
-It can be [downloaded from Oracle](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+It is recommended to use OpenJava 15.
+OpenJava can be downloaded from [https://jdk.java.net/15/] (https://jdk.java.net/15/)

 ## Precompiled binaries